The equivalence of several conjectures on independence of $\ell$: Pure motives and Weil cohomology theories

 Some Weil cohomology theories have further structure (e.g.\ a Hodge structure or a Galois action), and these structures are typically preserved by pushforward along cycles (if everything is given the correct `Tate twist').
 We will consider this additional structure understood, and we will not use separate notation for the corresponding enriched functor. \end{Def}

 \begin{Ex} The cohomology $H^i(\L)$ of the Lefschetz motive is $0$ if $i \neq 2$ and one-dimensional if $i = 2$.
-It's often thought of as the compactly supported cohomology of $\A^1$, and is equipped with the corresponding Galois action or Hodge structure. \end{Ex}
+It's often thought of as the compactly supported cohomology of $\A^1$ (or the reduced cohomology of $\P^1$), and is equipped with the corresponding Galois action or Hodge structure. \end{Ex}